TEAM: PRODUCT DESIGNer, UX DESIGNER, UX RESERACHER

 Refer a Friend

-We realized that the solution were designed could fit in a variety of platforms and after checking in with our client we had to choose the best platform.
-Looking at the existing touch points we decided that the existing dashboard was the best place since users already had to interact with it after their initial sign up.
+In our second meeting with our client, they informed us that due to budgetary concerns, they were not interested in an app solution. e went back to the drawing board.
+Looking at the existing touch points we decided that the existing dashboard was the best place for our solution since users already had to interact with it after their initial sign up.

 WHAT I LEARNED